mark8m/course-docs/docs/project-expectations.md

 Make sure that your diagram includes all layers.

 You can have more than one diagram if your project’s complexity requires it.

+#### Detailed list of technologies
+List the possible tech stack you will be using.
+Include links and descriptions of any libraries, frameworks, and tools you will be using.

 #### Major data elements